Dayan2209/football-tournament-management-system/README.md

 # Football Tournament Management System (Java)

-This project is a Java-based program that simulates a football tournament.
-It supports both **Round Robin** and **Knockout** formats, allowing users to choose how the tournament is conducted.
+This project is a Java based program that simulates a football tournament which supports both **Round Robin** and **Knockout** formats allowing users to choose how the tournament is conducted.

 ## Overview

-The system takes team names as input and manages the entire tournament flow — from match generation to final results.
-It calculates scores, tracks team performance, and displays results in a structured leaderboard.
+The system takes team names as input and manages the entire tournament flow  from match generation to final results.
+It calculates scores,tracks team performance and displays results in a structured leaderboard.

 ## Features